fommil/fpmortals/manuscript/under-review.md

 A> } yield s"$number ${name}s"
 A> ~~~~~~~~
 A>
-A> but this is clunky and bad style.
-If a function requires every input A> then it should make this requirement explicit, pushing the A> responsibility of dealing with optional parameters to its caller --- A> don't use `for` unless you need to.
+A> but this is verbose, clunky and bad style.
+If a function requires A> every input then it should make its requirement explicit, pushing the A> responsibility of dealing with optional parameters to its caller --- A> don't use `for` unless you need to.

-If any of `a,b,c` are `None`, the comprehension short-circuits with `None` but it doesn't tell us what went wrong.
-If we use `Either`, then a `Left` will cause the `for` comprehension to short circuit with some extra information, much better than `Option` for error reporting:
+If we use `Either`, then a `Left` will cause the `for` comprehension to short circuit with extra information, much better than `Option` for error reporting:

 {lang="text"}
 ~~~~~~~~